Governors’ Written Statement of Behaviour Principles

 At Pinders PrimarySchool, we ensure a positive, aspirational ethos pervades at all times.
 We are committed to high standards of conduct from all our community.
 To this end, all stakeholders have developed and agreed a comprehensive behaviour policy (available from the school).
 Key drivers for this are a ‘Praise and Reward ’ and a ‘Consequences’, which are detailed in this policy.

 Research suggests that especially with primary aged children, reaffirming positive behaviour that the child is already doing, is cognitively far easier to conceptualise than telling the child to behave in a way that they are not currently doing.
-Last year, Pinders Primary School logged nearly 69,000 behaviours and 93.76% of them were positive behaviours.

 At Pinders Primary, if behaviour escalates beyond low-level, a member of staff discusses this with the pupil and guides them through a Restorative process.
 The focus is to help the child reflect on the thoughts and feelings that are driving the behaviour, but also the consequences of their behaviour and how it has affected others.
 The goal is to identify any needs of the pupil, identify strategies to resolve and repair the issue and equip the pupil with the self-awareness to regulate their own behaviour moving forwards.